oktadev/okta-blog/_source/_posts/2020-03-16-react-styled-components.md

 ## Create a React App

 I will assume that you have some basic knowledge of React and that you have a recent version of Node installed on your system.
 Node comes with a couple of utility commands.
 Probably the best known of these is the node package manager `npm`.
 Less well known is the `npx` command that lets you run commands installed in your local repository.
-If it can’t find a command, `npx` will automatically install the commands before executing it.
+If it can't find a command, `npx` will automatically install the commands before executing it.

 You should always use the more recent versions of the React command-line interface with `npx`.
 This ensures that you are always using the latest version.
 To create a new React application, open a terminal, navigate to a directory of your choice, and run the following command.